edap/udk-shaders/Readme.md

 Add new 2d primitives to your `2dshapes` file.
 Choose 4 of them from [here](https://www.iquilezles.org/www/articles/distfunctions2d/distfunctions2d.htm).

 ### Lesson 4 (17/11/2021)
 Intro to [matrices](https://thebookofshaders.com/08/).
+Move the coordinate system to move things.

+### Lesson 5 (24/11/2021)
-Move the coordinate system to move things, deform the coordinate system to deform things.
+Intro to [patterns](https://thebookofshaders.com/09/).
+Deform the coordinate system to deform things.

 <!--